 Tobias Deuse, MD

-Dr. Deuse graduated the University of Stuttgart (Germany) in 1994 with a BS in Physics, and in 2000 earned an M.D. from University of Wuerzburg.
-Dr. Deuse thereafter received advanced training in cardiothoracic surgery at the University Hospital Munich-Grosshadern and University Heart Center Hamburg-Eppendorf.
-After obtaining his board certification in Germany in 2007 as a heart surgeon, Dr. Deuse completed a surgical fellowship in Lung and Heart-Lung Transplantation at Stanford.
+Deuse earned his medical degree from the University of Würzburg in Germany.
+He received advanced training in heart and lung surgery at the University Hospital of Munich and University Heart Center Hamburg.
+After obtaining board certification in Germany as a heart surgeon, he completed a fellowship in lung and heart-lung transplantation with Stanford Medicine.

-After returning to Germany in 2009, Dr. Deuse was appointed Director for Heart and Lung Transplantation at the University Heart Center in Hamburg.
-He achieved international acclaim for his development of innovative approaches to heart failure surgery, most notably minimally-invasive techniques for the implantation of ventricular assist systems.
+After returning to Germany in 2009, Deuse was appointed director of heart and lung transplantation at the University Heart Center Hamburg.
+He achieved international acclaim for his development of innovative approaches to heart failure surgery, most notably minimally invasive techniques for implanting ventricular assist systems.
 He also demonstrated that high success rates could be achieved in mitral valve repair utilizing fully robot-assisted endoscopic surgery.
 Also known as keyhole surgery, this approach has many benefits for the patient, including substantially reduced postsurgical pain, shorter hospital stays and faster recovery.

-Dr. Deuse has also been the recipient of numerous honors including election to the Board of Directors of the International Society for Heart and Lung Transplantation (ISHLT).
+Deuse has received numerous honors, including election to the board of directors of the International Society for Heart and Lung Transplantation.